It’s common to consider making your S corporation a partner in your partnership: since it can save you self-employment taxes.

 Trouble.
-You must have business as your primary purpose for the trip.
 In general, a business trip can involve two types of business days:

 But let’s say you had this situation: you travel on Friday to meet with the vendor on Saturday and return home on Sunday, is your trip deductible?

 Contact us we will help you navigate through these rules.

 Get advice from our experienced network of financial managers.